 Controllers

 Another point to PSVR 2.
-The original PS move controllers were a pain to use so we’re very excited to see Sony make upgrades in this area.
-PSVR 2 controllers will give users a better grip and be more accommodating to range of hand sizes.
+The original PS move controllers were a pain to use so we’re very excited to see Sony’s upgrades in this area.
+PSVR 2 controllers give users a better grip and be more accommodating to range of hand sizes.
+However, there have been complaints for those with very large hands that they feel a bit small.
 These controllers will have adaptive triggers and haptic feedback.
-The Controllers will also have an analog stick.
-This will hopefully make moving a lot more smooth compared to the point and click movement from the vast majority of PSVR games.
+The Controllers also have an analog stick.
+This makes moving much smoother compared to the point and click movement from the vast majority of PSVR games.

 Price and release date

 This is the only area that PSVR will take the cake.
-PSVR is available right now and has had a price drop with the following package available.
-PSVR 2 is set to launch at a price tag of $550 and is available for pre order now with most retailers.
+PSVR has had a huge price drop with the following package available.
+The second hand market is also saturated with cheap PSVR bundles so you could consider picking one up there.
+PSVR 2 has a heavy price tag of $550 and also needs the expensive Playstation 5 to run it.

 - PSVR Marvel’s Iron Man Bundle: This includes 1x PSVR headset, 1x PlayStation Camera, 2x PlayStation Move Controllers, 1x Marvel’s Iron Man VR